Smart-Ace-Designs/ScriptoForm.Docs/docs/Controls/ComboBox.md

 $Environment = $ComboBoxEnvironment.Text
 ```
 ## Notes
-The "DropDownStyle" property of a ComboBox determines one of three [ComboBoxStyle](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.comboboxstyle?view=windowsdesktop-7.0#fields) behaviors the ComboBox will exhibit.
+The `DropDownStyle` property of a ComboBox determines one of three [ComboBoxStyle](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.comboboxstyle?view=windowsdesktop-7.0#fields) behaviors the ComboBox will exhibit.
 Typically, in a ScriptoForm, the `DropDownList` style is used, which indicates the list is non-interactive and cannot be modified by the user.

 ## References
 [ComboBox Class (System.Windows.Forms) | Microsoft Learn](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.combobox?view=windowsdesktop-7.0)